kialo/moodle-mod_kialo/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Dependencies ##

+Our dependencies are managed via PHP composer, see `composer.json`.
+The `vendor` files are not included in the repository, but can be installed using `composer install`.They are included in our release packages, however.

+**Special thanks goes to [lib-lti1p3-core](https://github.com/oat-sa/lib-lti1p3-core)** which we used to implement LTI-related functionality.
+See `vendor/oat-sa/lib-lti1p3-core/readme_moodle.txt` for details.